Here's how you can help.

 While it's only a start, Black Breastfeeding Week can be an equalizer, bringing attention to the challenges Black women face while promoting the fact that Black women do, in fact, breastfeed.

-These are breastfeeding challenges new mothers of color face and what we can start doing today to initiate a positive change:
+These are breastfeeding challenges Black mothers face and what we can start doing today to initiate a positive change: